Stay safe in the field this fall!

-Now that most of the grain is safely out of the field and in storage bins and the combine is ready to be put away, it’s time to go back to the field and start with fall tillage and application.
-More late nights, but at least there are less moving parts and you can let your guard down right?
-If that’s what you were thinking, then it’s time to revisit some safety tips and common dangers of fall application.
+Once crops are safely out of the field, it’s time to turn your attention to fall tillage and application.
+While it may mean more late nights, at least there are less moving parts, so you can let your guard down, right?
+If that’s what you are thinking, then it’s time to revisit some safety tips and common dangers of fall application.

-Whenever around NH3, make sure to wear long sleeves and pants, non-vented goggles and a heavy pair of rubber gloves; do not wear contacts.
-Always make sure there is plenty of water readily available and you know where it’s at in the event of an emergency.
+Whenever you are around NH3, wear long sleeves, pants, non-vented goggles, and a heavy pair of rubber gloves.
+Do not wear contacts.
+Always ensure there is plenty of water readily available and you know where it’s at in the event of an emergency.

 Strip-till machines have their own dangers.
-Many of these are used for both dry application and anhydrous, which requires extra caution.
-The fan on these machines blows fertilizer out to each drop to be safely placed in the ground, most of the time.
+Many are used for both dry application and anhydrous, which requires extra caution.
+The fan on these machines blows fertilizer out so each drop is safely placed in the ground, most of the time.
 If one becomes clogged or the machine needs a quick adjustment, always shut off the fan and any metering augers before performing maintenance.

-As always, the best practice is to shut off the engine and lock out the hydraulics on any machine before performing maintenance, and if possible, have a second person around to supervise in case an emergency does occur.
+As always, the best practice is to shut off the engine and lock out the hydraulics on any machine before performing maintenance.
+If possible, have a second person around to supervise in case an emergency does occur.

 From all of us at Ag Leader, have a safe and productive fall!